Assistance programs Stark County and Canton.

 - Individuals and families in need of emergency housing or rental assistance can apply for financial aid at the the Stark County Community Action Agency.
-The organization is accepting applications from people in need of help.
+The organization is accepting applications from people in need.
 The program is focusing on those people who are in need of help due to a job loss or a reduction of household income because they are working fewer hours at their employer.
 The assistance provided from the program is a one-time cash grant payment only.

 There are some program requirements.
 Individuals from Canton or Stark County Ohio who are facing an eviction, who may be losing their housing, or who are being evicted from an apartment as a result of a reduction in work hours worked by 20 percent or more or as the result of a job loss are eligible for assistance if they meet the household income guidelines.

 If you are a resident of the county and have received an eviction notice and if you fall within the guidelines you can contact the homeless hotline at (330) 452-4363.
 Funds from the program are limited and applications will be taken by appointment only, so apply early.
 The emergency rent/mortgage assistance program offered by the Stark County Community Action Agency and other non-profits in Canton Ohio.

 - Government grants from Stark County Community Action Agency help with paying electric and heating bills.
 It is a federal resource.
 There is another program that provides grants to pay energy bills.
 It is a special component of HEAP, which is the Ohio Emergency Home Energy Assistance Program, E-HEAP.
 Another option is the Winter Crisis Program, which is administered locally by Stark County Community Action Agency.